wrong domains for links

 I hope this helps.

-#4 Updated by Alexander Watzinger almost 4 years ago
+#4 Updated by Alexander Watzinger about 4 years ago

 Solution for 1 and 3 already implemented and testet (local).
 Works great,